culturing/poems/Poems/Mulch by the Scoop.md

 near to the place that sells mulch by the scoop.
 It is part of the landscape now
 (we forget but have signs to remind us)
-though we don't embrace it,
+though we don't embrace it
 where we are all cow, horse, and buggy.
 But do we, too, not love machines and their progress?
 We use them to market our mulch by the scoop